 Equity-Based

-Companies that are not publicly traded receive the money from a number of people who believe in the early idea of a product or service, and those people become shareholders in the company.
+Companies that are not publicly traded receive money from a number of people who believe in the early idea of a product or service, and those people become shareholders in the company.

 This model is especially popular with companies that have been around the corner for some time.
 They launch a campaign to scale their business and are willing to give away a significant amount of the shares to the public.